Best DMA Brokers (Direct Market Access) Compared & Reviewed

 IG DMA Trading Platform

-IG
+IG Review

-Name: IG
+Provider: IG

-Description: IG is one of the largest and best brokers in the world and offers the full suite of investing and trading accounts for all types of investors.
+Verdict: IG is one of the largest and best brokers in the world and offers the full suite of investing and trading accounts for all types of investors.
 Highly recommended.
-Founded in 1974 as Investors Gold Index, then IG Index, now just “IG” is one of the world’s largest margin trading brokers.
-IG offer CFDs, FX and Spread Betting (in the UK) alongside share trading and prime brokerage to over 313,000 active clients and offers 17,000 tradable markets.
-IG also recently introduced physical share dealing and smart portfolios for longer-term investors.
+Founded in 1974 as Investors Gold Index, then IG Index, and now just “IG”, it’s one of the world’s largest margin trading brokers.
+IG offers contracts for difference (CFDs), FX and spread betting (in the UK) alongside share trading and prime brokerage to over 400,000 clients, and covers 15,000 tradeable markets.
+IG also offers physical share dealing and smart portfolios for longer-term investors.

-70% of retail investor accounts lose money when trading CFDs and spread bets with this provider.
+71% of retail investor accounts lose money when trading CFDs and spread bets with this provider.

-Is IG a good trading platform?
+Is IG a Good Trading Platform?

 Best Trading App 2025Yes, IG provides an excellent all-round trading and investing brokerage service.
 IG pioneered online trading and financial spread betting for private clients and remains not only one of the largest online trading platforms, but also one of the best.
 IG stands out through deep liquidity, high market range and excellent added value such as trading tools and analysis.

-Stuart Wheeler, the founder, basically invented financial spread betting in the attic of a Chelsea townhouse in 1974.
+Stuart Wheeler, IG’s founder, basically invented financial spread betting in the attic of a Chelsea townhouse in 1974.
 It was first called Investors Gold Index, then IG Index and then just IG.
 As the product range grows, the name shortens.
-As is the fashion these days with II, HL & IBKR.

-I hope that’s what we at the Good Money Guide do and I hope that that’s what IG still do.
-I certainly gathered from my interview with the now IG CEO, June Felix, that their position is still to very much be on the clients side.
-In that, they believe it’s better to try and help a client win and give them a good service, so they are still doing business with you in twenty years, rather than the churn and burn quick-fire approach.
+I certainly gathered from my interview with the former IG CEO, June Felix, that the company wants to be on the client’s side, believing it’s better to try to help the client win, and give them good service, so they’re still a client 20 years later, rather than the churn and burn approach.

 Index & Forex Trading

-IG was originally called IG Index (Investors Gold Index) and was one of the first brokers to let private individuals trade the financial markets.
-When they started off customers mainly traded the London stock market index (FTSE 100), but now IG clients can trade a market-leading 80+ indices.
+IG was one of the first brokers to let private individuals trade the financial markets, and IG clients can now trade a market-leading 80+ indices.

-You can also trade forex on their platform.
-But remarkably, unlike most other forex brokers, which see the largest percentage of their volumes in the forex markets, IG’s most popular asset class is indices, followed closely in second by currency trading.
+You can also trade forex on the platform.
+But unlike most other forex brokers, which see the largest percentage of their volumes in the forex markets, IG’s most popular asset class is indices, followed by currency trading.

 Quality Service